yvaishalirao/whatraworkshop/README.md

 To add an individual file
 > git add <filename>

-Instead of adding files one by one (e.g., git add file1.txt, git add file2.txt), git add . stages all the files at once.If you've made a lot of changes, it's faster than typing the file names individually.
+Instead of adding files one by one (e.g., git add file1.txt, git add file2.txt), **git add .** stages all the files at once.

+If you've made a lot of changes, it's faster than typing the file names individually.
 > git add .

 ## git commit